Flow State Of Mind – How To Stay Focused?

 Recently I have been studying Positive psychology a lot.

-Mainly because personally I have been struggling to keep up to date on my work even if grafting 70 hours plus.
+Mainly because personally, I have been struggling to keep up to date on my work even if grafting 70 hours plus.
 Yet if I went on holiday and worked several hours per day I could get myself clear and up to date.

 Sounds crazy but I started to understand flow state of mind and how damning distractions are for you.

-What is Flow State Of Mind?
+What is the Flow State Of Mind?

 People also refer to the term ‘flow state of mind’ as being in the zone.